9:15am - 10:45am

 Dr Dena Pitrola FRCP

-Dr Dena Pitrola is an acute medicine and renal consultant in University Hospital of Wales, Cardiff.
+Dr Dena Pitrola is an acute medicine and renal consultant at the University Hospital of Wales, Cardiff.
 She was appointed in July 2024, having completed her undergraduate and postgraduate training across Wales.
-She is currently the acute medicine undergraduate specialty training lead and has an MSc in medical education.
-She is honoured by the opportunity to represent her colleagues, having been one of the first associate college tutors, and has taken on both formal and informal roles working with the RCP tutors over the years.
+Dena is currently the acute medicine undergraduate specialty training lead and has an MSc in medical education.
+She is honoured by the opportunity to represent her colleagues, having been one of the first associate college tutors, and has taken on both formal and informal roles working with RCP tutors over the years.

 Dr Dena Pitrola FRCP